Chris Schwinden

-Christopher Schwinden (born September 22, 1986) is an American former professional baseball pitcher.
-He played in parts of two Major League seasons with the New York Mets.
+Christopher Anthony Schwinden (born September 22, 1986) is an American former professional baseball pitcher.
+He played in parts of two seasons in Major League Baseball (MLB) for the New York Mets.

 Professional career

-Schwinden was drafted by the Detroit Tigers in the 43rd round of the 2004 Major League Baseball Draft out of Golden West High School in Visalia, California, however he did not sign and attended and played baseball at Lewis–Clark State College (Idaho) in 2007; he then attended Fresno Pacific University in 2008.
+Schwinden was drafted by the Detroit Tigers in the 43rd round of the 2004 Major League Baseball draft out of Golden West High School in Visalia, California, however he did not sign and attended and played baseball at Lewis–Clark State College (Idaho) in 2007; he then attended Fresno Pacific University in 2008.

 New York Mets

-He was then drafted by the New York Mets in the 22nd round of the 2008 Major League Baseball Draft.
+Schwinden was drafted by the New York Mets in the 22nd round, with the 674th overall selection, of the 2008 Major League Baseball draft.